Advocating for Menstrual Equity

-If you are here, you have probably heard that beginning in the Fall of 2024, New Jersey schools must provide period products (tampons and pads) for free to students in 6th-12th grade.
+If you are here, you have probably heard that New Jersey schools must provide period products (tampons and pads) for free in 6th-12th grade.
+The law has been in effect since Fall 2024.

 • The schools must provide these products in at least half of all girls’ bathrooms and at least one gender-neutral bathroom (if applicable).